mzampetakis/mzampetakis.github.io/_posts/2020-08-17-Log-Requests-in-Go.md

 As mentioned earlier, middlwares have many use cases.
 Logging is just one of them.
 Middlwares are used in most API services in Go for authentication and authorization, for compression, for recovery for content type and many more cases.

-Extra caution should be taken when using multiple middlewares as well as when group of routes are used in order to avoid surprises!
+Extra caution should be taken when using multiple middlewares as well as when group of routes are used!